johndistasio/protoform/README.md

 ## Building and Packaging

 Cauldron can be built or prepared for packaging with `make`.
 A spec file is included for RPM builds.
 The default `make` target will run the tests and build a binary for the current platform in `build/`.
-Available targets are:

-`archive`

-Packs up the source tree into a tarball in `build/`.

-`build`

-Builds the current working tree into a binary in `build/`.

-`clean`

-Deletes all build artifacts.

-`test`

-Runs all Go tests.
+## Testing

+Go tests can be run with `make test`.
+A functional test script, `functest.sh`, is available.
+This uses some pre-rendered templates in `examples/` and a binary from `build/` (you'll need to run `make build` first) to test Cauldron like a user might.